 Employers have a legal obligation to assess any risk and support the health and safety and wellness of their employees.
 The Health, Safety and Wellbeing Partnership Group has produced two resources to help you support employees who may be the victims of domestic violence.

 UK Corporate Alliance Against Domestic Violence (CAADV)

 NHS Employers works in support of the role of the CAADV.
-CAADV work to raise awareness of domestic violence among employers and staff, addressing the effects of domestic violence in the workplace and signposting to organisations that can provide help locally and nationally.
+CAADV works to raise awareness of domestic violence among employers and staff, addressing the effects of domestic violence in the workplace and signposting to organisations that can provide help locally and nationally.
 They have tools and resources to help you develop your strategy for supporting staff who may be victims of domestic abuse.
-For more information visit the CAADV website.

-Public Health England (PHE) developed a new toolkit for businesses.
-It is a step-by-step guide on how businesses can tackle domestic violence and raise awareness of an issue that impacts health, wellbeing, absence and turnover in the workplace.
+This toolkit shows how businesses can tackle domestic violence and raise awareness of an issue that impacts health, wellbeing, absence and turnover in the workplace.
 For some victims the workplace is the only safe place, however up to 75 per cent of domestic violence victims are also targeted at work by their abuser.
-For more information, see the PHE website.

 The Royal College of Nursing (RCN) has some useful resources on spotting the signs of domestic abuse.
 This includes a key indicators resource based on National Institute for Care Excellence guidance.

 How does your organisation support staff who may suffer domestic violence?
 Please contact email@example.com as we would love to hear what you are doing and share any best practice.